 Actually, it is a social custom that is practiced by Animists, Christians, and Muslims in those countries where FGM/C is common.
 There are many Muslim countries

-in which the mutilation is essentially unknown, including Algeria, Iraq, Iran,
+in which the mutilation is esentially unknown, including Algeria, Iraq, Iran,

 Kuwait, Pakistan and Saudi Arabia.
 2 FGM/C is very widespread in Indonesia as well -- the world's largest predominately Muslim country.
-It was banned by the Indonesian Government in 2006, However the procedure is unregulated and remains popular, particularly in rural areas. performed appear to be minimally invasive in that country.
+It was banned by the Indonesian Government in 2006, However the procedure is unregulated and remains popular, particularly in rural areas.
+The techniques used appear to be minimally invasive in that country.
 3

 FGM/C is occasionally performed in North America and Europe on girls of families have

 An analogous practice, Intersexual Genital Mutilation, (IGM) is sometimes performed on intersexual infants throughout the world.
 They are born with ambiguous genitalia that do not clearly match the typical male or female pattern.
-2 Since it is much easier for surgeons to remove than to fabricate body parts, intersexual infants were often surgically treated to make them appear female.
+2 This ocurrs once in every 1,500 to 2000 births.
+Since it is much easier for surgeons to remove than to fabricate body parts, intersexual infants were often surgically treated to make them appear female.
 The infant was then raised as a girl.
-This has led to disastrous outcomes after puberty.
+This has led to disastrous outcomes after puberty, including suicide.